 There are so many opportunities for your involvement in university culture.
 There are clubs, sports programs, pub crawls, debates, and social events galore.
 Add to this the existing distractions of social media – connecting with your old friends and adding new ones – you get the sense that there are more opportunities than you can fit into your schedule.

 So how do you decide the best use of your time?
 Start by asking God what his priorities for you are.
 What kinds of friendships and support will you need to succeed as a Christian on campus?
 What opportunities will only be available to you during your university years?
 Which ones will help you to gain unique experience and perspective?
 Which ones will help you to build on your faith?

-To grow your faith in God on a secular campus, you’ll need a strong Christian community for support, encouragement and challenge.
+To grow your faith in God on campus, you’ll need a strong Christian community for support, encouragement, and challenge.
 I encourage you to take initiative to seek out churches and Christian clubs on your campus that will help you grow your faith in Jesus.

-These aren’t just decisions for university students; they’re life decisions.
+These aren’t just decisions for university students; they are life decisions.
 Your maturity and overall health will depend on your responses.
 The decisions you make are setting the tone for your life.